 - Phonemic awareness is one of the best predictors of learning to read.
 (This makes it SUPER important!)

-I’m pretty sure she asked us to name these two facts at the beginning, middle, and end of every class session.
-She even made us order copies of reports from the National Reading Panel for “pleasure reading.”
+I’m also pretty sure she asked us to name these two facts at the beginning, middle, and end of every class session.
+In fact, she even made us order copies of reports from the National Reading Panel for “pleasure reading.”
 But guess what?
 It’s now seven years later, and I haven’t forgotten about the importance of phonemic awareness.

 These task cards are for the teacher only.
 Why?
 Because phonemic awareness can be done in the dark!
 Letters are not required in building phonemic awareness skills.
 (Save the letters for phonics.)
 Your students build phonemic awareness skills by listening and speaking.
 So for once, don’t even worry about making copies for your students.
 These cards are just for you!